 Narcissists have an unstable self image.
 Because they bury their authentic self to create a false superior self.
 But this comes at a price.
 Narcissists don’t know who they are.

-Narcissists often bend their persona to take advantage of what’s happening.
-And may display wildly different characters, in different situations, with different people.
+Narcissists often bend their persona to take advantage of what’s happening in the moment.
+So they may display wildly different characters, in different situations, with different people.

 At work they may kind and friendly, to grease their way up the corporate ladder.
 At home they may be cold and uncaring, because they can get away with it.
 With friends, they may be the life and soul of the party.

 With so many changes in persona, the narcissist may feel like a lost soul.
-And their name changes may reflect this unstable self image.
+And their name changes often reflect this unstable self image.

 Shame